 Read more: Is Shazam!
 Set In The DCEU?

-Henry Cavill is rumored to have a cameo as Superman in Shazam!
+Henry Cavill was rumored to have a cameo as Superman in Shazam!
 He has one film left on his contract with Warner Bros., and appearing in Shazam! will satisfy his obligations to the role.
-However, it's possible that he may only cameo in the film and not have a major role, which would then allow him to star in at least one more DC film as the Last Son of Krypton without re-upping his contract.
+However, it sounds like talks broke down, and now not only is Cavill's Shazam appearance in question but his future as Superman in general.

 David F. Sandberg is Directing Shazam!